 If you do not work in an eligible school, or all fully-funded spaces have been filled, the cost of the NPQEYL is £1139 + VAT.

-If you’re unsure whether you will qualify for this ‘pupil premium’ based on funding, please use the Ambition Institute online eligibility check tool, and/or contact us at npq@northwestlondontsh.org.uk and we will advice.
+If you’re unsure whether you will qualify for this ‘pupil premium’ based on funding, please use our eligibility checker tool.

 Facilitators: